 We always welcome parents (and grandparents) who have a few hours to spare and would like to help with reading, photocopying, filing etc. Our Parent and Teacher Association (PTA) would be grateful for any support you can offer too.

 We use a text-messaging service for important child-specific messages.
 If we have an important message that is applicable to your child, we will send a text to the number registered.
+Please note you cannot reply to text messages sent as the mailbox is not monitored.

 Parent Consultation meetings are currently held in the Autumn and Spring terms and are formal opportunities for you to discuss progress.
 Throughout the year we also hold various events designed to allow you to share and support your child’s learning and there is a further opportunity for you to meet informally with your child's class teacher after you have received their end of year report in July.